d2r3v/SpeedCoding/README.md

 > The skeleton source code for this question is in the package `fibbase`.
 You may import the provided code as a Gradle project in Eclipse.

-Given a string, we need to check whether it is possible to make the string a palindrome after removing exactly one character from it.
+Given a int, we need to check if the number is prime forwards as well as backwards.
 ### Test Cases

 ```java